 The Story of Queen of Sheba

-In the ancient world of the United Monarchy around 950 BC, the Queen of Sheba emerges from the regions believed to be modern-day Yemen or Ethiopia, lands famous for their wealth in spices and gold.
-Her kingdom, known for its prosperity, contrasts with the burgeoning influence of Israel, ruled by King Solomon.
+Around 950 BC, the Queen of Sheba emerges from regions believed to be modern-day Yemen or Ethiopia, lands known for their wealth in spices and gold.
+Her kingdom, noted for its prosperity, contrasts with the growing influence of Israel, ruled by King Solomon.
 Solomon's renown, particularly his divine wisdom, reaches far beyond his borders.
-The Queen of Sheba hears of this fame, but rather than dismiss it as mere rumor, she decides to see for herself.
-This decision, noted in 1 Kings 10:1, sets the stage for her journey to Jerusalem, not merely as a diplomatic venture but as a quest for wisdom, challenging the king with "hard questions."
+The Queen of Sheba hears of this fame and decides to see for herself.
+Her decision, noted in 1 Kings 10:1, sets the stage for her journey to Jerusalem, not merely as a diplomatic venture but as a quest for wisdom, challenging the king with "hard questions."

 Upon her arrival, described in 1 Kings 10:2, the Queen brings a lavish caravan loaded with spices, gold, and precious stones, emphasizing both the seriousness of her inquiry and her own formidable wealth.
-In the courts of Solomon, she engages in deep conversation, testing the limits of his famed wisdom.
+In Solomon's courts, she engages in deep conversation, testing the limits of his famed wisdom.
 Solomon, portrayed as a figure of divine favor in the biblical narrative, answers all her questions, satisfying her curiosity.
-The text highlights the mutual recognition between leaders: the Queen acknowledges Solomon's wisdom, while Solomon's court witnesses the respect she accords him, a significant exchange that underscores Israel's growing stature.
+The text shows the mutual recognition between leaders: the Queen acknowledges Solomon's wisdom, while Solomon's court witnesses the respect she accords him, an exchange that underscores Israel's growing stature.

 As their dialogue progresses, the Queen of Sheba's initial skepticism fades.
 In 1 Kings 10:6-7, she admits that the reports of Solomon's wisdom and prosperity were not exaggerated, but even so, seeing his court with her own eyes exceeded her expectations.
 Her acknowledgment is not just of Solomon's human capabilities; she praises the LORD for His delight in Solomon, as recorded in 1 Kings 10:9.
 This admission marks a turning point where her visit transcends a mere diplomatic exchange, becoming a spiritual recognition of Israel's God.

-The Queen's visit concludes with a significant exchange of gifts.
+The Queen's visit concludes with an exchange of gifts.
 She bestows upon Solomon 120 talents of gold, along with a great quantity of spices and precious stones, as detailed in 1 Kings 10:10.
 Solomon, in turn, grants her gifts of his own before she returns to her land, her mission complete.
 The encounter leaves a lasting impression, echoed centuries later in the words of Jesus in Matthew 12:42, where he refers to her as "the queen of the South."
 Her story extends beyond her time, illustrating the enduring legacy of her quest for wisdom and the lasting impact of her acknowledgment of Israel's God.
+The Hebrew word "חָכְמָה" (chokhmah), meaning "wisdom," is central to understanding the Queen of Sheba's character.
+In 1 Kings 10:4, her perception of Solomon's wisdom is not just a recognition of his intelligence but an acknowledgment of his divine insight.
+The Queen of Sheba, often seen as a mere wealthy monarch, emerges in the text as an inquisitive and perceptive seeker of chokhmah.
+Her journey from a far-off land, be it Sabean South Arabia or Ethiopia, shows her commitment to uncovering the depths of Solomon’s wisdom, which she had heard was tied to the name of the LORD.
+Her actions upon arrival in Jerusalem — observing Solomon’s court, the food on his table, and the house he had built (1 Kings 10:4-5) — indicate a discerning mind, eager to understand the intricacies of his much-lauded wisdom.